|

 be confident and independent in challenging situations and acquiring self-reliance, autonomy and assertive social skills are

+essential in forming interpersonal relationships (Chen et al., 1998).
 Review of the literature reveals that there is a serious lack of research that

 makes direct comparisons of the child-rearing attitudes of Chinese and European Caucasian parents.
 Of the few investigations that are available, mixed results have been presented on the dimensions of rejection